amdadislam01/Search-Bar-Live/README.md

-# 🔍 Real-Time Search Interface
+# 🔍 Real-Time Search Interfac

 A high-performance live search component with instant results filtering and smooth UX animations.
 Built with vanilla JavaScript for optimal performance.